emynx/Non-Complementary-Training-Data/README.md

 README

-This database contains sample non-complementary responses to aggression.
+This database contains [will contain] sample non-complementary responses to aggression.
 The database consists of three csvs,

 1. Non-complementary aggression responses (general)
 2. Non-complementary aggression responses (online)